lsieben97/Interpic/README.md

 # Interpic
 Semi-automatic interactive reference documentation generator.

 Interpic (short for INteractive PICture) is a Semi-automatic interactive reference documentation generator primarily focussed towards web applications. (allthough with the right extensions it should be possible to generate documentation for any kind of project)

+The concept of interpic comes from html image maps: the ablilty for a user to click on a control on an image to find more information about that control.

 ## Project status
 This project is still a proof of concept. there is a lot to be done before v1.0